AviouslyK/aviouslyk.github.io/docs/work_samples/boostnfl.md

 Now we separate out our Training and Validation Data, from our testing data.
 To start with, let's train and validate on all NFL games played before the 2019 season, Then we can test our performance on games played during and after 2019.

-To keep thing simple, let's also only consider regular season games - any NFL fan knows that _anything_ can happen in the playoffs, and we don't want to confuse are model!
+To keep thing simple, let's also only consider regular season games - any NFL fan knows that _anything_ can happen in the playoffs, and we don't want to confuse our model!

 ```python